 Hi there stampers!
-I want to give an extra little shout out to Mary Fish of Stampin’ Pretty fame for featuring me on her blog today.
+Before we get into how to make a tooth fairy box, I want to give an extra little shout out to Mary Fish of Stampin’ Pretty fame for featuring me on her blog today.
 Mary is just returning for a week long cruise in the Caribbean with other top demonstrators paid for by Stampin’ Up! and an added perk for having a fabulous year!
 Note to self: One day that will be me, on one of those fabulous vacations…

 Happy Mother’s Day!
 I hope you get to spend the day with your mother and/or your kids today.
 I unfortunately, do not, so I’m here sharing a super cute project for you today.
-I made this little tooth fairy boxes for my (adopted) grandaughter’s (Lorelai is 4 and Delilah is 3 – cutest girls ever!!) when we went out to visit them in February.
-We filled them with little gold foil covered chocolate coins.
+I made this little tooth fairy box for each of my (adopted) grandaughter’s (Lorelai is 4 and Delilah is 3 – cutest girls ever!!) when we went out to visit them in February.
+We filled the tooth fairy box with little gold foil covered chocolate coins.
 They carried them around like little treasure boxes the whole time we were there.
 It was so cute!

 Today I’ve done a boy’s version of the Tooth Fairy Box for you: